Enable save & preview button

 - I must confess Im not quite sure what is meant here.
 The save & preview button opens a preview popup of the edited record.This is common usage of this button in TYPO3, so what should be confusing?

-#4 Updated by Alexander Bigga about 7 years ago
+#4 Updated by Alexander Bigga over 7 years ago

 Hi Felix,*"permalinks" are really a little strange in t3blog.
 But somewhere in the code, its written that showUidPerma is "old".
 Don't matter.